 Teachers and Practice Leaders

-Developing a relationship with a teacher through having private practice meetings is an essential part of Zen training.
-These are formal meetings at the temple in which an engaged practitioner can bring questions about the dharma and practice, and benefit from the experienced guidance, encouragement, and presence of a teacher.
-Our Head Teacher, Visiting Teachers and Practice Leaders are available to meet with those who have been regularly practicing for a period of months to discuss their practice life.
-Practice Leaders at AZC have practiced Zen for many years, have served as Shuso (Head Student) for a Practice Period, and have been invited by the guiding teacher to meet with practitioners and guide them.
+Developing a relationship with a teacher through private practice meetings is an essential part of Zen training.
+These are formal meetings at the temple in which an engaged practitioner can bring questions about the dharma and their own practice, and benefit from the experienced guidance, encouragement, and presence of a teacher.
+Our Guiding Teacher, Visiting Teachers and Practice Leaders are available to meet.
+It is recomomended that you regularly practice zazen and attend dharma talks for a period of months before requesting a meeting.
+Practice Leaders at AZC have studied Zen for many years, sat innumerable hours of zazen, and have served as Shuso (Head Student) for a Practice Period, where they began to offer talks and learn how to support the practice of others.
+The Guiding Teacher is a fully-ordained Soto Zen priest with authorization to lead the community and empower others to guide practice.
+(For further information, see this page.)

 AZC Guiding Teacher – Rev. Choro Antonaccio

 Rev. Choro Carla Antonaccio began formal Zen practice at Chapel Hill Zen Center in 1999.
 She received lay precepts from her teacher, Rev. Josho Patricia Phelan, in 2001 and priest ordination in 2010.
-She was shuso in Chapel Hill in 2016.
+She was Shuso in Chapel Hill in 2016.
 Rev. Choro has practiced at the three temples of San Francisco Zen Center including practice periods at Tassajara and Green Gulch Farm.
-In Chapel Hill she served for multiple years in the positions of Tenzo, Work Leader, and Ino and also served as member at large and president of the board of directors.
-She decided to end a career in academia in 2018, and moved to Austin to practice with the sangha at AZC in 2020, serving as Tanto (Head of Practice).
+In Chapel Hill she served for multiple years in the positions of Tenzo, Work Leader, and Ino and also served as member at large and then president of the board of directors.
+After leaving a career in academia in 2018, Choro moved to Austin to practice with the sangha at AZC in 2020, serving as Tanto (Head of Practice).
 In 2021, she received dharma transmission from Rev. Konjin Gaelyn Godwin, Abbot of Houston Zen Center, and became Guiding Teaching of AZC in 2022.
 She is a full member of the Soto Zen Buddhist Association and also of the American Zen Teachers Association.
-She may be reached for dokusan (practice guidance with a transmitted teacher) at choro@austinzencenter.org
+She may be reached to arrange dokusan (practice guidance with a transmitted teacher) at choro@austinzencenter.org

 AZC Lay Entrusted Teacher – Pat Yingst